-Hogg has, I understand, apologised, but that can’t be the end of the matter.
-Her judgement is tarnished.
-She has to relinquish her promotion.
-At first Hogg claimed to the Treasury Committee that she had done the right thing back in 2013, when she joined that august body of robber barons.
+Hogg has, I understand, apologised, but her judgement is tarnished.
+Hogg claimed to the Treasury Committee that she had done the right thing back in 2013, when she joined that august body of robber barons.
 This was an ‘untruth’.
-Nor did she declare an interest during yearly compliance checks.
+She did not she declare an interest during yearly compliance checks.
 Funnily enough she forgot to declare it when helping to write the bank’s code of conduct – stop guffawing at the back – and was absent-minded again when she applied for her new job.

 Hogg has friends in high places.
 Her mother is Sarah Hogg, journalist, now ensconced in the House of Lords at £300 a day back pocket money.
-(Gie’s a job!
-I can do that!)
-Older readers will remember her father, the third Viscount Hailsham, served in John Major’s government.
-His career as an MP ended when he was discovered making us pay for his home improvements by charging his moat cleaning to the state.
+Her father, the third Viscount Hailsham, served in John Major’s government.
+His career as an MP ended when he was making us pay for his home improvements by charging his moat cleaning to the state.

 Other news of other banks went by barely noticed: RBS will retain massive debts until the Earth is hit by a meteor, Lloyds is setting aside more billions to pay back customers it’s cheated, and HSBC, a bank hoping we’ve all forgotten it’s money laundering services, threatens to take itself abroad when the UK leaves Europe.